joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

  4. ![Azure Portal - Application Proxy](/uploads/azureportal-applicationproxy.png "Azure Portal - Application Proxy")
  5. Click on: **Download connector service**.
  6. Accept the system requirements and click **Accept Terms & Download**
- 7. A file named: ‘AADApplicationProxyConnectorInstaller.exe’ should have been downloaded. **Run** it.
+ 7. A file named: 'AADApplicationProxyConnectorInstaller.exe' should have been downloaded. **Run** it.
  8. Select: **I agree to the license terms and conditions** and select **Install**
  9. ![Microsoft Azure Active Directory Application Proxy Connector Installation](/uploads/microsoftazureapplicationproxyconnector.png "Microsoft Azure Active Directory Application Proxy Connector Installation")
 10. Wait for the Microsoft Azure Active Directory Application to display and **log in** with an Azure Active Directory account with Application Administrator rights.